 In contrast, a periodic inventory system simply keeps a cumulative record of all transactions in or out, and at the end of the specified period (say, an accounting quarter) these records are reconciled.

 In this light, the advantages of a perpetual inventory system are obvious.
 Tracking item flow in real-time allows for close monitoring of stock levels.
 When combined with effective PAR Levels, such a system could help prevent item shortages and control inventory spending.

 Moreover, by monitoring item demand and usage, a perpetual inventory system can help your business respond quickly to market trends.
 This is especially important in dynamic markets where supply, demand, and prices are continually in flux.
 But even in more “traditional” sectors like health care, technology, market pressures, and uncertainty have increased the need for real-time data.
 Medical practices and facilities need to be able to respond not just to supplier price changes, which are often conveyed electronically over EDI, but also to item usage trends and patterns.
 In such a situation, a perpetual inventory system is critical to helping health care providers protect shrinking profit margins and maintain a path of healthy growth.

-As you consider software options, there are various options available, but a perpetual inventory system can provide the data and control you need to manage your practice, and set you on a healthy path of growth for the future.
+As you consider software options, though there are various options available, a perpetual inventory system like ArbiMed Inventory can provide the data and control you need to manage your practice, and set you on a healthy future path.

 To learn more about how ArbiMed Inventory can help your medical practices track the usage and custody of medical assets, and optimize all operational workflows, schedule a demo with our sales today.